shervine/chat-widget/README.md

 ## Student Chat Widget Project

-This is a JS-based responsive web application for Mench instructors to chat with their bootcamp students, live.
+This is a JS-based responsive web application for Mench instructors to chat with their Bootcamp students, live.

 ## Relevant Technologies